 Technique: Physical performance Technique: Research Technique: Collection of work Technique: Supervised assessment To assess students' authentic physical responses to the demands of physical activity.
 To assess students' abilities to plan, collect, analyse, interpret and draw conclusions about data/information.
 To assess students' responses to a series of focused tasks, within a single or cohesive context.
-To assess students' responses that are produced independently and in a set timeframe.
+To assess students' responses that are produced independently and in a set time frame.
 Description Physical performances enable students to demonstrate their creative input and application of technical skill in solving a movement challenge.
 Students analyse, apply and refine fundamental movement skills and movement concepts and strategies in a range of authentic contexts to solve movement challenges.
-Research requires students to locate and/or use information that goes beyond the information they have been given and the knowledge they currently have.
-In Years 3 to 6, research responses should follow a critical inquiry approach1, which enables students to demonstrate decision-making and problem-solving skills in health and physical activity contexts.
+Research requires students to locate and use information that goes beyond the information they have been given and the knowledge they currently have.
+In Years 7 to 10, research responses should follow a critical inquiry approach1, which enables students to demonstrate decision-making and problem-solving skills in health and physical activity contexts.
 Research conventions must be followed, e.g. acknowledging sources, regardless of the presentation format.
 A collection of work consists of students' responses to a small number of tasks, conducted in class over a series of lessons.
 Supervised assessment items require students to respond to questions, statements or other stimulus materials that are typically unseen.
 A supervised assessment ensures there is no question about authorship.

-1 See Appendix 3 for a critical inquiry approach.
+1 See Appendix 3: A critical inquiry approach for a critical inquiry approach.

+ormat •

+Office Format

-Technique: Physical performance Technique: Research Technique: Collection of work Technique: Supervised assessment Format Examples of physical performance formats may include: • practising, refining and applying movement skills and movement concepts and strategies during a variety of physical activities • demonstrating fair play and working cooperatively • creating and performing movement sequences in a range of contexts • solving movement challenges individually or in groups.
-Examples of research formats may include: roleplays interviews/debates oral reports written texts descriptions explanations expositions reports feature articles action plans/media campaigns podcasts multimodal presentations digital presentations using ICTs, e.g. PowerPoint, iPad applications, webpages.
-Examples of collection of work formats may include: • visual descriptions and/or explanations - categorised pictures - annotated drawings - photographs - 3D models • records of data from practical activities - tallies - tables - graphs • visual representations of a process - flowcharts - diagrams • oral and/or written responses to a stimulus • oral and/or written texts about practical activities • journal entries, e.g. reflection and/or analysis of heath and movement scenarios.
-Examples of supervised assessment formats may include: • short response 2 - true/false - multiple choice - single word - sentence - cloze passage • extended response - response to a stimulus - explanation of a process and/or practical activity - construction, interpretation and/or analysis of primary or secondary data Categories of response 1 1 1
+examples of physical performance formats may include: practising, refining and applying movement skills and movement concepts and strategies to new and challenging movement situations activities promoting fair play, inclusivity, leadership and cooperation creating and performing movement sequences in a range of contexts solving movement challenges individually or in groups.
+Examples of research formats may include: • roleplays • interviews/debates • oral reports • written texts - descriptions - explanations - expositions - reports - feature articles - action plans/media campaigns • podcasts • multimodal presentations • digital presentations using ICTs, e.g. PowerPoint, iPad applications, webpages • seminars.
+Examples of collection of work formats may include: • visual descriptions and/or explanations - categorised pictures - annotated drawings - photographs - 3D models • records of data from practical activities - tallies - tallies - graphs • visual representations of a process - flowcharts - diagrams • oral and/or written responses to a stimulus • oral and/or written texts about practical activities • journal entries, e.g. reflection and/or analysis of heath and movement scenarios • annotated bibliographies.
+Examples of supervised assessment formats may include: • short response 2 - true/false - multiple choice - single word - sentence - cloze passage • extended response - response to a stimulus - explanation of a process and/or practical activity - construction, interpretation and/or analysis of primary or secondary data.